 Day 3: Experience the Rivertown Christmas Celebration in Downtown Conway

-Downtown Conway’s Annual Rivertown Christmas Celebration occurs each Thursday night from 6 to 8 p.m. through December 17.
+Downtown Conway’s Annual Rivertown Christmas Celebration occurs each Thursday night from 6 to 8 p.m. through December 16.
 The festive activities are all free and include candlelight shopping, visits with Santa, carriage rides, living window displays downtown, and more.
-View the 3rd Day of Christmas.
+The popular celebration kicks off Thursday, December 2, 2021 at 6 p.m. with the city of Conway’s tree lighting ceremony at 200 Laurel Street.

 Day 4: Visit one of the Waccamaw Market Cooperative’s Holiday Markets

 Buy local this holiday season with select Holiday Market locations and times in December.
 Offerings will vary per market but may include: fresh produce, baked goods, wood crafts, artisan soaps, gourmet popcorn, holiday fudge, eggs, pottery, hand blown glass, ceramic art, handmade jewelry, honey, and more.
-The markets can be found Tuesdays through December 15 in Surfside Beach at the corner of Surfside and Willow Avenue from 12 to 4 p.m., Thursdays through December 17 at Magnolia Row at 44th Avenue North in Myrtle Beach from 11 a.m. to 4 p.m., and Saturdays through December 19 at Valor Park in The Market Common from 12 to 4 p.m.
-View the 4th Day of Christmas.
+The markets can be found Saturdays through December 18 at Valor Park in The Market Common from 12 to 4 p.m.
+For more information, check out the Waccamaw Market website.

 Day 5: Take a Horse-Drawn ‘Sleigh' Ride through scenic Market Common

 Enjoy The Market Common’s holiday decorations from a free horse-drawn carriage ride with the family.
-Due to Covid-19 safety precautions, only members of the same family/party may ride together.
 Pick up and drop off is in front of Dolce Lusso Salon on the corner of Howard Avenue and Nevers Street in The Market Common.
 Rides are offered from 3 to 6 p.m.
-View the 5th Day of Christmas.
+From a decorated sleigh to other holiday light displays, there are many great spots for an annual family Christmas picture at The Market Common this season, so be sure to spend some time exploring the area while you’re there!

 Day 7: Brookgreen Garden’s Nights of a Thousand Candles